Comprehensive security and privacy

 Jostle’s platform is deployed and secured in a professionally managed cloud infrastructure, utilizing best-in-class, third-party data center providers.
 Key features include:

-- network of global SOC 2 compliant data centers and service providers;
+- network of global SOC 2 and ISO 27001 compliant data centers and service providers;

 - systematic vulnerability scanning and systematic application of system patches to ensure threats are identified and removed; and,

 - 24x7 monitoring and protection.